dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

-*   `interface` and `final` classes prevent the class from being used as a superclass but mixing in a mixin class also makes the class a superclass, so they contradict the `mixin` modifier. *An `interface mixin class M {}` would prohibited from appearing in an `extends` clause but could still be in `extends Object with M` which has the exact same effect.*
+*   `interface` and `final` classes prevent the class from being used as a superclass but mixing in a mixin class also makes the class a superclass, so they contradict the `mixin` modifier. *An `interface mixin class M {}` would be prohibited from appearing in an `extends` clause but could still be in `extends Object with M` which has the exact same effect.*
-*   `mixin` as a modifier can obviously only be applied to a class.
+*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a `mixin` declaration.
+*   `mixin` as a modifier cannot be applied to a mixin-application `class` declaration (the `class C = S with M;` syntax for declaring a class).
+The remaining modifiers can.
 *   Mixin declarations can't be constructed, so `abstract` is redundant.

 The remaining valid combinations and their capabilities are: